Major in Organic and Sustainable Agriculture

 Please see the WSU Transfer Equivalencies Menu to find equivalent courses at community colleges or other institutions.
 It is recommended that transfer students work with an advisor at WSU to ensure that the correct community college courses are taken to fulfill requirements.

 - Stat 212: Introduction to Statistical Methods [N]

 Information for New Students

-This is a Bachelor of Science Degree in Agricultural Food Systems with a major in Organic Agriculture.
-All students in the Organic Agriculture major are required to do two internships- one at the WSU Organic Research Farm and one off-campus internship.
+This is a Bachelor of Science Degree in Agricultural Food Systems with a major in Organic and Sustainable Agriculture.
+All students in the Organic and Sustainable Agriculture major are required to do two internships- one at the WSU Organic Research Farm and one off-campus internship.
 This major is advised by the Department of Crop & Soil Sciences.

 Explore the Omache Farm, learn how two WSU graduates are using what they learned at WSU to implement an Organic farm in the Palouse.

 WSU Extension helps to young producers become pioneers of the organic cranberry market.

 - WSU expands organic teaching farm into a multi-disciplinary 17 acre smartFARM.